Wangyuxuan-xuan/Network_Science_Pypi_Analysis/README.md

 **Directory:** `03_community_detection/02_LPA_method`

+* **Running the Analysis:** Open and run the Jupyter notebook `03_community_detection/02_LPA_method/Objective3_02_LPA.ipynb` in VS Code or Jupyter Lab.
+The notebook contains all the code for performing LPA community detection on both real and randomized data.

 * **Input Data:** Real Data: `pypi_dag` (Stage 3 Data - **Cycles Removed**).
 Random Data: the randomized datasets generated for Objective 5. *Note: This analysis requires a strict DAG.*
 * **Methodology:** We apply the Label Propagation Algorithm (LPA) on the same graph.
 LPA is a fast, heuristic approach that assigns nodes to communities based on iterative label propagation.
 **Compared to Louvain:** While less aggressive than Louvain, it provides a robustness check to confirm that the modular structure identified is meaningful.